GalleriaJS/galleria/docs/options.rst

 height
 ------------

-    | type: **Number**
+    | type: **Number** or **String**
     | default: *undefined*

 This will set a height to the gallery, unless you sepcified one in the CSS.
-If you set this to 'undefined' and no CSS height is set, it will automatically add a 16/9 ratio comapred to the width as a fallback.
+If you set this to 'undefined' or leave it as it is and no CSS height is set, Galleria will automatically add a 16/9 ratio comapred to the width as a fallback.

 *****